Skip to main content

 In this guide(5 sections)

 A Ludhiana-based homemaker, married since 2017 to a Punjabi truck driver who has been in Brampton on a Canada PR since 2021, walked into our Noida office in February 2026 to start the spousal sponsorship paperwork for herself and her two children.
 The husband's Express Entry PR had cleared three years earlier on his own profile.
 The spousal application under the inland family-class category had been pending the right documentation.
 Her marriage certificate from the Ludhiana Sub-Registrar (2017) was typed and clean.
 Her son's birth certificate from the Ludhiana Municipal Corporation (2018) was the long-form version with both parents' names.
 Her daughter's birth certificate (2021) was also long-form.
 Canada became a Hague apostille destination for Indian documents on 11 January 2024, which removed the older Canadian High Commission attestation step entirely.
-Her file moved through MEA apostille at Patiala House Delhi in four working days and arrived back at her Ludhiana home a week later.
+Her file moved through MEA apostille at the authorised MEA service-provider route in four working days and arrived back at her Ludhiana home a week later.
 The Brampton sponsor uploaded the apostilled set to IRCC and the spousal sponsorship was finalised eleven months on from filing.

 This page is for the spouse, parent or adult child of someone already settled in Canada (PR or citizen) putting the in India family-sponsorship paperwork together.
 Most Indian-Canadian family files now run through this lighter post-January 2024 apostille route: a single MEA stamp on the marriage certificate and the children's long-form birth certificates, plus a Police Clearance Certificate where IRCC asks for one.
 The older Canadian High Commission attestation is gone.
 The set of papers is lighter, the cost is lower, the timeline shorter.